Warmachine019/Job-Application-bot/README.md

-Applies for jobs using Selenium using uour resume on LinkedIn.
+Applies for jobs using Selenium.